influxdata/docs-v2/content/influxdb/cloud-dedicated/write-data/troubleshoot.md

 - a line protocol parsing error
 - an invalid timestamp
-- a schema conflict with existing tags or fields in the database
+- a schema conflict

+Schema conflicts occur when you try to write data that contains any of the following:

-A schema conflict can occur when points that fall within the same partition (default partitioning is measurement and day) as existing bucket data have a different data type for an existing field.
+- a wrong data type: the point falls within the same partition (default partitioning is measurement and day) as existing bucket data and contains a different data type for an existing field

-For example, a _partial write_ may occur when InfluxDB writes all points that conform to a series in your bucket, but rejects points that have a different data type in a field.
+- a tag and a field that use the same key

 ### Example